s1na/open-knowledge/README.md

 --------

-OpenKnowledge (OK) provides an easy way for developers to query openly available linked data, such as directors and actors of movies (from dbpedia) or results of bioinformatics studies, in their (decentralized) applications.
+OpenKnowledge (OK) provides an easy way for developers to query openly available linked data, such as directors and actors of movies (from dbpedia), name of all cities in a country, or results of bioinformatics studies, in their (decentralized) applications.

 On the other hand it enables data producers to publish their data directly to subscribers, without a central authority, and without the need for maintaining servers, benefiting from